-GENERAL PARKING LOTS
+PARKING LOTS

-General parking lots are located next to the JA & Kathryn Albertson Activity Center, the McCain Student Center and Jewett Auditorium.
-All students, faculty and staff may park in any of the general parking lots.
-The fee for student general permits is \$80.00 per academic school year.
+All students, faculty and staff with valid permits may park in any of the general parking lots located next to the JA & Kathryn Albertson Activity Center, the McCain Student Center and Jewett Auditorium.
+Additional parking is available in the Anderson, Simplot, Village, and Hayman parking lots.
+The fee for student parking permits is \$90.00 per academic school year.
 The parking fee is not pro-rated and is subject to change each year.
-Parking permits for faculty and staff are provided as part of their employment package and are obtained from Campus Safety.
+Parking permits for faculty and staff are provided as part of their employment package and are obtained through Campus Safety.